 - 1. Ensure that the server is running.
-Remote subcommands require a running server. - Create the connector work security map by using the create-connector-work-security-map subcommand. - Information about properties for the subcommand is included in this help page. - If needed, restart the server.
+Remote subcommands require a running server. - 2.
+Create the connector work security map by using the create-connector-work-security-map subcommand.

+Information about properties for the subcommand is included in this help page.

 Some properties require server restart.
 See Configuration Changes That Require Restart.
 If your server needs to be restarted, see To Restart a Domain.